Mokapot: Building a Local AWS Mock That Actually Works

 }

-Policies are parsed eagerly when SetSubscriptionAttributes is called, so invalid policies fail fast rather than silently misbehaving at publish time.
+Policies are parsed eagerly when SetSubscriptionAttributes is called — invalid policies fail fast rather than silently misbehaving at publish time.
 Each Publish call evaluates the parsed policy against message attributes.
-The file is 308 lines of Go with 384 lines of tests — more test than implementation, which feels right for something that needs to match AWS behavior exactly.
+The file is 308 lines of Go with 384 lines of tests.
+More test than implementation.
+That ratio feels exactly right for something that needs to match AWS behavior down to the edge cases.

-The decision to keep this as an isolated file paid off immediately.
-When I found edge cases in the numeric comparison logic, I could fix and test them without touching the SNS engine at all.
+Keeping this as an isolated file paid off immediately.
+When I found numeric comparison bugs, I could fix and test them without touching the SNS engine at all.
+Isolation is a superpower.

-Unit tests for the HTTP handlers are necessary but insufficient.
-The real question is: does a real AWS SDK, using its actual serialization and protocol negotiation, produce correct results against mokapot?
+Unit tests for HTTP handlers are necessary but insufficient.
+How do you actually know a real AWS SDK, using its actual serialization and protocol negotiation, produces correct results against your mock?

-Each suite covers the full lifecycle: create queues/topics, send and receive messages, batch operations, visibility timeouts, dead-letter queues, long polling, SNS publish with fanout, filter policies, and raw delivery.
-That’s over 650 lines per language.
+Each suite covers the full lifecycle: create queues and topics, send and receive messages, batch operations, visibility timeouts, dead-letter queues, long polling, SNS publish with fanout, filter policies, raw delivery.
+Over 650 lines per language.

-This is where most mock implementations fall down.
-They test their own HTTP handler against hand-crafted requests, which tells you the handler works but not that real SDKs produce those exact requests.
-The SDK serialization layer is where the actual compatibility bugs hide — field ordering, URL encoding differences, header casing.
+Look, this is where most mock implementations quietly fall apart.
+They test their own HTTP handler against hand-crafted requests.
+That tells you the handler works.
+It tells you nothing about whether real SDKs produce those exact requests.
+The SDK serialization layer — field ordering, URL encoding differences, header casing — is where the actual compatibility bugs hide.

-Running the test suites against a real AWS account (with appropriate credentials) produces the same results as running them against mokapot.
-That’s the bar I set for “actually works.”
+Running these suites against a real AWS account produces the same results as running them against mokapot.
+That’s the bar.
+Not “it handles the happy path.”
+Not “it doesn’t crash.”
+Same results.

 What I’d Do Differently

-The main limitation right now is the single-bucket persistence model.
+The main limitation is the single-bucket persistence model.
 Each engine serializes its entire state as one JSON blob.
 For development use with a few dozen queues, this is fine.
-For anything approaching production scale (not mokapot’s goal, but people will try), incremental persistence would be better.
+For anything approaching production scale — not mokapot’s goal, but people will try — incremental persistence would be better.

 I’d also consider adding DynamoDB support.
 It’s the third most common “I need this locally” AWS service, and the wire protocol is well-documented.
-But that’s a different project.
+But that’s a different binary for a different day.

-For my own projects, mokapot replaced a LocalStack Docker Compose setup that took 30 seconds to start and occasionally crashed.
-The single binary starts instantly and hasn’t lost state once since I added persistence.
+For my own projects, mokapot replaced a LocalStack Docker Compose setup that took thirty seconds to start and occasionally crashed.
+The single binary starts instantly and hasn’t lost state once since persistence landed.